Philip M. Bannon: Biography

 After the Boxer rebellion Bannon was put in command of the Marine detachment aboard the USS Wabash and was then assigned to the prison ship Southery.
 In 1906 Bannon saw service in both Panama, where he led a battalion of Marines and in Cuba where he participated in the pacification of Cuba.

 He retired as a colonel in 1928 and died at the Naval Hospital in San Diego, California June 25, 1940.
-He is buried in Fort Rosecrans National Cemetery San Diego, California where his grave can be found in section OS, 290.

 Military decorations

 Throughout his 33-year career Bannon received the following awards: Marine Corps Brevet Medal, Sampson Medal, Spanish Campaign Medal, Philippine Campaign Medal, China Relief Expedition Medal, Cuban Pacification Medal, Mexican Campaign Medal, Second Nicaraguan Campaign Medal, Marine Corps Expeditionary Medal, World War I Victory Medal, Military Order of the Carabao and the Military Order of the Dragon.

 Marine Corps Brevet Medal citation

 There were two different citations given, one from the President of the United States and another from the Secretary of the Navy.